The Ultimate Guide to a Safer Sleep Environment

 Giving your baby tummy time is a great way to socialize with your newborn and encourage lots of eye contact.
 It also helps strengthen neck muscles and avoid flat spots on the back of the head.
 Make sure you always stay next to your baby and make sure they are awake.

-We hope these tips have helped!
+We hope this guide to safe sleep has helped!
 If you ever have any questions or concerns, please consult with your pediatrician.
 You can also watch this video about crib safety, which was produced by the AAP and the CPSC.

 How do you make sure your baby is sleeping in a safe sleep environment?